 Mission & Objects Organisation Structure

-Pathway to Success Certified Accounts Clerk (CAC) Accredited Accounting Technician (AAT) Examination Professional Bridging Examination (PBE) Applied Learning for Senior Secondary Students Employees Retraining Course Learning Support Views of HKIAAT Stakeholders
+Pathway to Success Accredited Accounting Technician (AAT) Examination Professional Assessment (PA) Professional Bridging Examination (PBE) Learning Support Views of HKIAAT Stakeholders

 Membership Structure Professional Assessment Registration Procedures Reciprocal Membership Agreement